-Accounting having the object of posting the revenue, expenses, assets and liabilities of the syndicate of the co-owners in accordance with the activities and objectives determined by the Civil Code of Québec (such as the contingency fund) or following a decision of the board of directors (such as the maintenance fund).
+Accounting having the object of posting the revenue, expenses, assets and liabilities of the syndicate of the co-owners in accordance with the activities and objectives determined by the Civil Code of Quebec (such as the contingency fund and the self-insurance fund) or following a decision of the board of directors (such as the maintenance fund).

 A syndicate of co-owners has the obligation to account for its operations by funds.
 The Civil Code of Québec requires the creation of a general fund, a contingency fund and in April 2022, the creation of the self-insurance fund.
 The creation of the early self-insurance fund is recommended.
 The general fund for current operations is also sometimes referred to as an administration fund or an administration fund.

 At our last annual co-owner's meeting, the board of directors informed us that it was going to take $10,000 from our contingency fund to set up a self-insurance fund.
 To justify their decision, the directors said that this will allow to avoid putting up a special assessment.
 Several co-owners seemed to agree.

 Question: Can the board unilaterally decide to use part of the sums accumulated in the contingency fund to set up a self-insurance fund without consulting or obtaining the approval of the co-owners?
 And if so is this a good way to manage the funds of our co-ownership?